 Accounts receivable includes invoices paid by the client to the contractor.
 Job costs are the expenses related to materials, tools, and employee payroll.
-Each item in all three categories should be marked with a date and a description.
+Each item in all three categories should be marked with a date and a description to ensure that your bookkeeping data are well-supported with the necessary information to help you track down the expenses.
 When spending money from a business account, it is wise to use paper checks.
 Numerical check stubs can facilitate keeping track of when and to whom checks are being sent.

 Many contractors and businesses choose to avoid paper tracking altogether in favor of a computerized system.
 Excel spreadsheets are the most basic way to track income and expenses.
 Spreadsheets can be set up to perform a variety of calculations.

 A spreadsheet file can be synced to a cloud-based server such as Google Drive or OneDrive to allow for access from anywhere.
 However, a great deal of skill is required to properly manage a spreadsheet for a large business, or for complex projects.
 A good alternative is Quickbooks, which is an accounting program available in several tiers to suit the size of your business.
 Whether a self-employed contractor or large multi-employee business, they offer some solid software options.